frantzmiccoli/drkns/README.md

 It is not necessarily something that we wish.

-You can add partial or full file or directory names to be ignored in a `.drknsignore` file.
+You can add partial or full file or directory names (as long as they have a trailing `/`) to be ignored in a `.drknsignore` file.
 A unit will ignore specific patterns.
-Path are not supported.

-**Warning: `.drknsignore` are also inherited from parents.**
+**Warning: `.drknsignore` are also inherited from parents.** Because of this path are not supported to avoid ambiguity.

 The ignored elements are passed to `dirhash`'s `ignore` argument.
 The relevant documentation is available at https://pypi.org/project/dirhash/ .